Residential emergency kit and plan

 - Teach children how and when to phone 000 (triple zero).

 - Instruct household residents to use a battery operated radio and tune into Brisbane radio stations for emergency information.

-- Choose one interstate and local friend or relative for residents to call if separated during disaster and two locations to meet family if impossible to return to your home.
+- Choose an interstate and a local friend or relative for residents to call if separated during a disaster.
+Also, choose two locations to meet your family if it is impossible to return to your home.

 - Ensure your pets are looked after.